How Did Someone Get Your Credit Card Number?

 If they have your physical card, they’ll use it to buy gift cards (a scam known as “carding”) and luxury goods.
 Why these items?
 Gift cards are almost impossible to trace, while luxury items command a high resale price, which means fewer shopping trips.

 But while these scams are still common, today, most credit card theft today doesn’t involve the physical card.

 Instead, scammers use what’s called “no card present” theft to make purchases through online retailers.
-Often, they’ll buy gift cards as they’re easy to resell, can’t be traced, and don’t require shipping.
+Often, they’ll buy gift cards (like Google Play cards) as they’re easy to resell, can’t be traced, and don’t require shipping.

 Hackers might also get access to huge numbers of card details in data breaches and make money selling them on the Dark Web.

 No matter what they use your credit card numbers for, the results are damaging.

 Are you the victim of fraud?
 Follow our fraud victim's checklist for step-by-step instructions on how to recover after fraud.

 Am I liable for fraudulent purchasing using my credit card?